 Internal linking builds a strong foundation for a site’s on-page SEO

 Different from off-page SEO, on-page SEO refers to all the elements of SEO you can control best.
 In other words, on-page SEO is the practice that you do to optimize individual web pages with the goal to rank higher and earn more relevant organic traffic to your site.

 To get ahead of the rest in the SEO industry, ultimately you need a solid SEO foundation.
-A strong foundation for a site’s on-page SEO may comes in many ways, but internal linking continues to be the first amongst the other factors.
+A strong foundation for a site’s on-page SEO may come in many ways, but a solid internal linking strategy continues to be the first amongst the other factors.

-Before we go in depth on benefits of internal linking in your site, let’s start from the definition of internal link.
+Before we go in-depth on the benefits of internal linking in your site, let’s start from the definition of an internal link.
 Shall we?

 In other words, you link a page of your own, to another page of your own.

 Simple, right?
 Well, It is.